Vincent Gable

 Here is a handful of lesser-known Mac OS X keyboard shortcuts that I’ve found to be very useful for working with text.
 They work in all standard text-fields, which means they work in most programs.
 Sadly, they don’t work in Microsoft products, and a few other apps that use non-standard text fields.

-option = turns the mouse cursor into a + , so you can now select columns of text!
+option = you will see the mouse cursor into a + , and you can now select columns of text!
+Unfortunately it only seems to work in editable text-fields, which is a great shame.

 ctrl + a = Go to the beginning of the line the insertion-point is on.